mizardblack/Simone/README.md

-# My test git repo
+# Code 1

+Assignments for Code 1.